jh-midi/diato/README.md

 ![image du programme ok](/diatok.PNG)
 This program work well on Linux , Windows and Mac with the help of virtual midi device.
 * you can look at portmidi-sml : https://github.com/jh-midi/portmidi-sml \
-for creating virtual port on Mac Linux for use with Daw and scores writers ...
+for creating virtual port on Linux for use with Daw and scores writers ...
 * suggestions are welcome.

 Lisez tout vous gagnerez du temps :-)